The token type RADIUS forwards the authentication request to a RADIUS Server.

 If checked, the PIN of the token will be checked on the local server.
 If the PIN matches only the remaining part of the issued password will be sent to the RADIUS server.

-The RADIUS server, to which the authentication request will be forwarded.
+The configuration of the RADIUS server to which the authentication request will be forwarded.
 The configuration can be defined in radiusserver_config

 When forwarding the request to the RADIUS server, the authentication request will be issued for this user.
-If the user is left empty, the RADIUS request will be sent with the same user.
+If the user is left empty, the RADIUS request will be sent with the same user currently trying to authenticate.

 The RADIUS secret for this RADIUS client.